Skip to content

 Configuration Management

-ArchiPy provides a standardized way to manage configuration across your application:
+ArchiPy provides a standardized way to manage configuration across your application using Pydantic models:

 from archipy.configs.base_config import BaseConfig